Delete Session

 KYC and KYB support

 Works for both User Verification (KYC) and Business Verification (KYB) sessions.
-Thesession_id is looked up in both tables; the same delete behavior applies to both.
+Thesession_id is resolved against both session types; the same delete behavior applies to both.

 Behavior